Optimising software engineering at scale

 We used our machine learning tools to analyse the product development lifecycle and it swiftly became apparent that the real problem was that the team was doing too much!

 Dependencies between teams in different time zones caused knock-on effects, deployment windows were missed, and whole release cycles of critical functionality could be delayed by an issue in a minor feature, in another team.

 We helped identify the process bottlenecks and developed a scheduling methodology that could deal with dozens of teams delivering concurrently.

 Once the methodology was right, we could then look at the detail.
 What was time consuming, manual, and error prone in the DevOps process?
 Those things are prime candidates for automation.

 ASOS has a huge Azure estate across multiple technologies and environments.
 The continuous deployment process through various release tiers, regions and versions, means that something is always in flux.
 And in any sufficiently large, dynamic system, you have to take transient failure as a given, and engineer for resilience.

-We designed and developed a solution that enabled the team to track deployment failures through their estate, visualize the "tracer bullet" through their logging and root cause problems directly into the failed system, with just a couple of clicks.
+We designed and developed a solution, which harnessed the power of Microsoft's Reactive Extensions (Rx) and semantic logging; it enabled the team to track deployment failures through their estate, visualize the "tracer bullet" through their logging and root cause problems directly into the failed system, with just a couple of clicks.